Chasty/ravn-challenge/README.md

 - [`models`](./models) - Models according to what the api services respond.
 - [`graphql`](./graphql) - We generate the typescript files according to our codegen.yml config and also we expose the mutations and queries needed on the app.
 - [`lib`](./lib) - Instance generation of Apollo and Utility functions

+## NOTES

+Very important note.

+I'm using shadcn calendar component for selecting due date.

+There is an issue that I should report on shadcn's repository, because calendars on a PopOver does not work as expected.

+A workaround to be able to show the due date calendar is by having another popover open and then select the due date.